ciscoheat/buddy/README.md

 `a.should.containAll(b)` - Test if an Iterable contains all objects in Iterable `b`.

 `a.should.containExactly(b)` - Test if an Iterable contains exactly the same objects as in Iterable `b` and in the same order.

+### Enum

+`a.should.equal(b)` - Makes a deep equality check, using `Type.enumEq`.
+A warning will be given when enums is compared by `should.be` since the result of that comparison is undefined.

 ### Exceptions